 Official Rules:

-Please also add a link to the recipe category so that we can find participating recipes easily: It will then be automatically listed on the Christmas Menu recipe challenge page.
-(If you don't see it after 30 minutes, e-mail Stéphane.)
+Please also add a link to the recipe category so that we can find participating recipes easily:- Christmas Appetizer

 The judges, including yours truly, will select four winners.
 The grand winner will be selected from among those who submit three recipes, one from each category.
 In addition, there will be a winner for each of the three course categories.
 At stake are not only bragging rights, but cookbooks and laurels that'll be posted on VGR's website and which can also be posted on winners' respective blogs!